-Facing the idea of solitude conjures up fear.
+The idea of solitude evokes fear.
 A general uncomfortable feeling of silence.
-No one around telling us what to think or do can be unnerving.
-Along with that silence, comes an uneasiness with the unknown.
+Having no one around to tell us what to think or do can be unnerving.
+Along with that, silence comes an uneasiness with the unknown.
 Who are we without others around?

-Solitude for the enlightened few, is a source of enjoyment and calm.
-But when forced, solitude brings little joy or comfort.
-At least not at the onset.
+Solitude is a source of enjoyment and calm for the enlightened few.
+However, when forced, solitude brings little joy or comfort, at least not initially.
 Being compelled into isolation during the pandemic, even for a short time, was excruciating for so many.

 Solitude: Revelations

-What makes solitude or being alone with ourselves and our own thoughts so terrifying?
+What makes solitude or being alone with ourselves and our thoughts so terrifying?

 Right as the pandemic began, my daughter was living alone in a studio apartment in Portland, OR.
 She was working hard to keep the demons of her substance use disorder at bay.
-AA and NA meetings were not meeting in person and zoom was the mode of operation.
-In the beginning, she voiced her hatred of zoom.
-As time went on zoom became a sporadic lifeline to recovering addicts all over the world, my daughter included.
+AA and NA meetings were not meeting in person, and Zoom was the mode of operation.
+Initially, she expressed her dislike for Zoom.
+As time went on, Zoom became a sporadic lifeline to recovering people with an addiction all over the world, my daughter included.
 She learned to feel their energy in new ways.

-Being able to feed off the physical energy of others, was how she survived prior to 2020.
+Being able to draw energy from others was how she had survived prior to 2020.
 Helping others help themselves at the risk of her own recovery is how she excused and further buried her own demons.

 Living alone allowed her the respite she so desperately needed to face the whys of her substance use.
-The constant noise and activity of those around her when forced to reside in a house of recovering addicts finally fell silent.
+The constant noise and activity of those around her, when forced to reside in a house of recovering people with an addiction, finally fell silent.

 Throughout all the recovery programs she experienced, the times she was allowed solitude were the most fruitful.
-This is where she began to feel gratitude for what she had gone through, to decipher the silver linings and begin healing.
+This is where she began to feel gratitude for what she had gone through, to discern the silver linings and start her healing process.
 The apple does not fall far from the tree.
 Both her dad and I are of the “solitude is vital” camp.

 We Are Never Really Alone